patrick96/pulsar-favorites-sync/README.md

 # Usage

+**Warning:** I have noticed that after the restore the favorites playlist in pulsar may be empty.
+If you encounter this, you may be unable to sync your playlist to the phone, only from it.
+To restore the original favorites playlist before it was wiped, look for the line `Starting syncing process in /tmp/tmp.XXXXXXXXX` in the output of `sync.sh` when you ran it before.
+That folder in `/tmp` contains a file `backup.ab`, run `adb restore backup.ab` to restore the original favorites list in pulsar.

 First make sure you meet all the requirements described above, if you don't, things could go wrong.

 Now clone this repository with its submodules: